 Volunteers and Medical Staff

 Over two hundred dedicated volunteers attend camp every summer to make each camper's experience memorable.
 With a ratio of one counselor to every two campers, there is never lack of supervision.
 Camp Sunshine also provides an experienced medical staff consisting of doctors and nurses who specialize in the care of children with cancer.
-The 24-hour on-site medical facility is equipped to provide any specialized treatment or necessary medical attention.
+The 24-hour on-site medical facility is equipped to provide most of the treatments or medical attention specific to childhood cancer.

 A Typical Day at Camp